 The coming few weeks will give us ample reason to indulge.
 Try these sweet and easy chocolate marshmallow cups for a homemade twist during treat season (you don’t even need an oven).
-The recipe makes just enough to bring for a classroom party, and is rich enough to keep your closest friends satisfied as you turn down the lights for a spooky movie night in.
+The recipe makes just enough to bring for a classroom party and is rich enough to keep your closest friends satisfied.

 Double layer mini baking cups on a sheet pan.
 Doubling the cups helps the chocolate cups maintain their shape.

 Step one: set-up a water bath for the chocolates.
 Combine chocolates in a heat-proof bowl.
 Set the bowl over a saucepan of simmering water (do not let water touch bottom of the bowl), and stir with a rubber spatula until the chocolates have completely melted.
 The mixture should be smooth.